Practice Procedures in Relation to Covid-19

 The purpose of this policy is to set out our approach at The Broughty Practice for service provision during the COVID-19 pandemic.
 We take the welfare and safety of our staff and patients extremely seriously.

-With the heightened awareness, anxiety and risk of contact between members of the public and practitioner/patients, we will be putting into practice procedures to help reduce any chances of cross infection within our premises.
+We will be putting into practice procedures to help reduce any chances of cross infection within our premises.
 These procedures will address known and unknown risks with varying levels of evidence and value to help provide a safer environment for all.

 The following steps will be implemented to avoid spreading COVID-19.

 - Patients with COVID-19 will not be treated at our practice and will be asked to stay at home in line with isolation and quarantine guidelines.
 A video consultation can be provided as an alternative to visiting the practice.